How does a Binary MLM Plan Work?

 The left and the right legs of X are depicted in the above picture.
 The position occupied by B is the right leg of A but not X. The right leg of X always spilled over the right positions below X1.

-Compensations are received based on sales volume achieved by the distributor as well as a percentage of sales volume from the downlines.
+Binary commissions are received based on sales volume achieved by the distributor as well as a percentage of sales volume from the downlines.
 The criteria are set by binary plan companies.

 Spillover can occur even if the binary tree is not truly formed.
 This is yet another scenario to consider.